Chicago Deadline: Plot

 Ed accuses Temple of ordering Blacky's beating but Temple denies it.
 Interfering police detective Anstruder insists on accompanying Ed as he meets with invalid Hotspur Shaner, for whom Rosita worked as a housekeeper under an assumed name.
 The man who introduced them, John Spingler, is reported murdered, and Ed uses the distraction to get away from the police.

 Rosita's former maid, Hazel, tells Ed Rosita left Temple when he hit her a year before her death.
 Leaving Hazel's building, Ed is knocked unconscious by two of Wellman's thugs and awakens in a junkyard.
 Ed takes Leona to a boxing match featuring the last names listed in Rosita's diary: fighter Bat Bennett and his manager, Jerry Cavanaugh.
 Jerry reveals that Bat fell in love with and became distracted by Rosita.
 Jerry threatened to expose her to Wellman unless she ended the relationship.
 Rosita reluctantly agreed and disappeared.

-Temple is murdered, rumors say Wellman is responsible.
+When Temple is murdered, Wellman is thought to be responsible.
 Ed believes Temple financed Wellman's rackets.
 Belle tells Ed that Wellman had hired Spingler to get rid of Rosita.
 Belle denies knowing of Spingler's duplicity until reading of Rosita's death.

 Wellman shoots and wounds Ed before escaping.
 Belle reveals the missing link in Rosita's history: on the night of their argument, Temple admitted to Rosita, whom he was supporting, that he hired Wellman to get rid of Blacky.
 During the ensuing argument Temple struck Rosita down and panicked when she appeared dead.
 He called Wellman for help.

 Wellman corners Ed in a shootout in a parking garage and Ed kills Wellman.
 At Rosita's funeral, Ed tells Tommy what really happened to his sister, and then burns her diary in the funeral parlor's eternal flame.